slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Scientific discovery consists in seeing what everyone else has seen and thinking what no one else has thought."
 -- Albert Szent-Gyorgyi [1893]*

-> *"The imagination of nature is far, far greater than the imagination of man."
-"Progress in science comes when experiments contradict theory." (...)
+> *  "Progress in science comes when experiments contradict theory." (...)
 "We must be careful not to believe things simply because we want them to be true.
 No one can fool you as easily as you can fool yourself." (...)
-"You should, in science, believe logic and arguments, carefully drawn, and not authorities."
+"You should, in science, believe logic and arguments, carefully drawn, and not authorities." (...)
+"The imagination of nature is far, far greater than the imagination of man."
 -- Richard Feynman [1918]*

 > *"The most exciting phrase to hear in science is not «Eureka!» but «That’s funny...»"